doomedtofail/ck_site/about.md

 ### What I hope to achieve

-My somewhat unique background within the Electronics/Electronic Systems space have given me the opportunity to gain a "cradle to grave" insight into the process.
+My somewhat unique background within the Electronics/Electronic Systems space has given me the opportunity to gain a "cradle to grave" insight into the process.

 I am always looking to leverage this insight by working with projects or people who are looking to excel in:
 - Electronic Design, Testing, and Manufacturing